Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Fluctuation theorems

 In order to delve a bit deeper into the \textit{modus operandi} of low-temperature quantum features, it is instructive to examine a specific form for the applied electric field \cite{GSA_SDG}.
 We assume that the latter is endowed with a frequency \(\Omega\) as also a decay parameter \(\Gamma\):

 The choice is dictated to, by two reasons: (a) the presence of \(\Gamma\) precludes the divergence of \(\langle W \rangle\) at long times, and (b) the frequency \(\Omega\) provides a handle to tune it vis \`{a} vis the cyclotron frequency \(\omega_c\).
-We find that in the long-time limit, i.e., \(t \rightarrow \infty\), we have
+In the long-time limit, we have